-- She continues like this until she guesses the first six shapes correctly.
+- She should continue until she guesses the first six shapes correctly.

 - Then, phase two starts.
-She should then roll both of the dice and try to guess the remaining six shapes in the same way she guessed the first six.
+Have her roll both of the dice and try to guess the remaining six shapes in the same way she guessed the first six.

-- She wins when she correctly identifies all 12 shapes.
+- Encourage her to continue playing until she correctly identifies all 12 shapes.